University of Texas, Austin

 I am a first-time tutor so I am figuring out the ropes of this, but if you have any questions or would like to receive a little more information about myself, please let me know!
 Hope to hear from you soon!

 Hi!
 My name is Carly and I am a recent graduate from the University of Texas at Austin!
-After a brief stint majoring in Biology, I switched majors to Art History and never looked
+After a brief stint majoring in Biology, I switched majors to Art History and never looked back.
+I LOVE art history and everything having to do with the visual arts scene in Austin.
+I have been working at the Blanton Museum of Art since March of 2010 as a

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.